theogbrand/PocketFlow-Tutorial-Cursor/README.md

 TODO:
+1. change job from solver to verifier, output is Yes/No
-1. See if can work with Distilled R1 models
+2. See if can work with Distilled R1 models

 <h1 align="center">Build Cursor with Cursor</h1>